Emmanuelle Waeckerlé

-Emmanuelle Waeckerlé is an experimental musician, multidisciplinary artist and composer based in London.
-Her text scores, publications, and performances explore the materiality and musicality of language while proposing playful encounters with our "interior or exterior landscape and each other."
+Emmanuelle Waeckerlé is an experimental musician, composer, and multidisciplinary artist based in London.
+Her text scores, publications, and performances explore the materiality and musicality of language while proposing playful encounters with "our interior or exterior landscape and each other."

 Biography

-Born in Morocco to French parents, Waeckerlé later moved to London (October 1984).
-She studied photography at Sir John Cass (now Metropolitan University), and completed an MA in fine art at the Slade School of Art with Stuart Brisley and Liz Rhodes in 1996.
+Born in Morocco to French parents, Waeckerlé later moved to London (in October 1984).
+She studied photography at Sir John Cass College (now London Metropolitan University), and completed an MA in fine art at the Slade School of Fine Art with Stuart Brisley and Liz Rhodes in 1996.

-Her recordings include A direction out there - readwalking (with) thoreau and Ode (owed) to O released by edition wandelweiser records.
-The latter is based on sonic iterations and conceptual reductions of her critically acclaimed book Reading (Story of) O (published in 2015 by uniformbooks) which engages with the infamous erotic novel Story of O (Pauline Reage, 1954).
+Her recordings include A Direction out There – Readwalking (with) Thoreau (stylised in lowercase) and Ode (owed) to O released by Edition Wandelweiser records.
+The latter is based on sonic iterations and conceptual reductions of her critically acclaimed book Reading (Story of) O, published in 2015 by Uniformbooks, which engages with the infamous erotic novel Story of O (Anne Desclos, 1954).
 Waeckerlé has also presented the work at conferences as a lecture performance.
 Her novel work Jungle Fever encourages listeners to explore their own environments as new sonic landscapes.
-While PRAELUDERE, prompted by the fact that in French a ballad is both a song and a walk, uses writing and walking understood here as simultaneous acts of marking, mapping and reading (space).
-Slow March is an audio-visual work and series of performances of a text score for a conceptual road movie and was an Artforum "Critics Pick."
-It was performed in Paris, London and Toronto (reviewed in Time out by Sally O’Reilly – 20-27 March 2002) and was an Artforum "Critics Pick".
+Her work PRAELUDERE, prompted by the fact that in French a ballad is both a song and a walk, uses writing and walking understood here as simultaneous acts of marking, mapping and reading space.
+Slow March is an audio-visual work and series of performances of a text score for a conceptual road movie and was an Artforum Critics Pick.
+It was performed in Paris, London, and Toronto (reviewed in Time Out by Sally O’Reilly, March 2002).